Halford Capital

 • Bank rates: Competitive pressure from alternative lenders is pushing banks to offer more flexible terms.
 Expect modest improvement in bank loan pricing.

-• Alternative lender rates: Remain elevated compared to banks.
-Competition among online lenders has compressed rates slightly, but the cost premium for speed and flexibility persists.
+• Alternative lender rates: Still elevated compared to banks.
+Competition among online lenders has compressed rates slightly, but the cost premium for speed and flexibility is not going away.

 Rates vary significantly across lenders, even for the same product.
 One 3-minute application through Halford Capital matches you to multiple lenders so you can compare real offers side by side.
 See what rates you qualify for.